samco182/SwiftySHT20/README.md

 To use this library, you'll need a Linux ARM board running [Swift 4.x](https://github.com/uraimo/buildSwiftOnARM) 🚗.

-The example below will use a Raspberry Pi 3B+  board, but you can easily modify the example to use one the other supported boards.
-A full working demo project for the RaspberryPi3B+ is available in the *Example* directory.
+The example below will use a Raspberry Pi 3B+  board, but you can easily modify the example to use one of the other supported boards.
+A full working demo project for the RaspberryPi3B+ is available in the **Example** directory.

 ## Installation
 First of all, makes sure your board is running **Swift 4.x** ⚠️!